timcardenuto/testPlutoSDR/README.md

 	export PATH=$PATH:/opt/Xilinx/SDK/2016.4/bin:/opt/Xilinx/SDK/2016.4/gnu/arm/lin/bin
 	export VIVADO_SETTINGS=/opt/Xilinx/Vivado/2016.4/settings64.sh

-Grab the core source code:
+Grab the core PlutoSDR source code and the test program:

 	git clone --recursive https://github.com/analogdevicesinc/plutosdr-fw.git
 	git clone https://github.com/timcardenuto/testPlutoSDR.git

-### Add to buildroot image
-If you copied/cloned this project into same directory as the `plutosdr-fw` project, then you can run the script `add_to_plutosdr_buildroot.sh`.
+Add the test program to the buildroot image.
+If you copied/cloned this project into same directory as the `plutosdr-fw` project as indicated above, then you can run the script `add_to_plutosdr_buildroot.sh`.
 This should create all the files needed to add this project to the build process.

 ### Build/flash image